mazma1/post-it/README.md

 2. Create groups
 3. Add users to a group
 4. Post messages to a group
-5. Retrieve all the messages posted to groups the user belongs to.
+5. Retrieve all the messages posted to groups the user belongs to
-6. Retrieve the groups a user belongs to.
+6. Retrieve the groups a user belongs to
+7. Retrieve the members of a group

 ## To get started